 In January 2014, in addition to the 14 Rules To Trade, we introduced an ethical sourcing audit to ensure our partners clearly understand and can meet our expectations.
 Each year we benchmark our audit process against international standards, which cover the areas of fire and safety, management practices, worker rights, factory conditions, waste management and the environment.

 We also provide training and education programs for owners, managers and factory workers to ensure they all understand the expectations and legal obligations to pay correct wages.
 Suppliers and buyers also have a self-check audit available, which enables them to conduct self-evaluation, undertake their own assessment and provide practical assistance to corrective action.
-In cases where remedial action is required, we work closely with suppliers to ensure improvements are made.OUR PARTNERS >
+In cases where remedial action is required, we work closely with suppliers to ensure improvements are made.MODERN SLAVERY STATEMENT >